n00btube/sm-attack-frozen/README.md

 # Description

 Unlike the original NES Metroid, in Super Metroid, enemies are normally invulnerable to Screw Attack while frozen.
 It seems kind of ridiculous that the most powerful weapon in the game can’t handle some puny ice.

 It turns out that this happens because the normal collision-detect code doesn’t even bother to check if Samus is trying to attack the enemies.
-This patch fixes that… but if you want to _land_ on a frozen enemy, you’d better break out of Screw Attack first.
-(My favorite way is tapping Up on the D-pad.)
+This patch fixes that.

 Uses a dollop of free space near the top of bank $A0.